-- (1) The Council consists of- - (a) five members representing employers in the mining industry;
+- (1) The Council consists of- - (a) five members representing employers in the mining industry; - (b) five members representing employees in the mining industry; - (c) four members representing departments of the State; and - (d) the Chief Inspector of Mines, who must chair the Council. - (2) The Minister must appoint the members of the Council in accordance with the regulations. - [subsection (2) substituted by section 10(a) of Act 74 of 2008] - (2A) The Council may appoint members to committees, ad hoc subcommittees and other committees, for any period of time and on any conditions. - [subsection (2A) inserted by section 18(a) of Act 72 of 1997 and substituted by section 10(b) of Act 74 of 2008] - (2B) The structure and functions of any committee contemplated in subsection (2A) must be provided for in the constitution contemplated in section 97(3). - [subsection 2(B) inserted by section 10(c) of Act 74 of 2008]

-- (b) five members representing employees in the mining industry; - (c) four members representing departments of the State; and - (d) the Chief Inspector of Mines, who must chair the Council. - (2) The Minister must appoint the members of the Council and the permanent committees of the Council in accordance with the regulations. - (2A) The Council may appoint ad hoc and subcommittees, for any period and on any conditions; and [subsection (2A) inserted by section 18(a) of Act 72 of 1997] - (3) The Council, and its committees must govern themselves in accordance with the constitution contemplated in section $\underline{97(3)}$. - [subsection (3) substituted by section 18(b) of Act 72 of 1997] - (4) The Council may delegate any of its powers and assign any of its duties by or under this Act in accordance with the constitution contemplated in section 97(3). - [subsection (4) substituted by section 18(b) of Act 72 of 1997] - (5) A delegation or an assignment under subsection (4)- - (a) must be in writing; - (b) may be subject to such conditions and restrictions as the Council may determine; and - (c) does not prevent the exercise of that power or the performance of that duty by the Council. - (6) Members of the Council, or of a committee of the Council, are each entitled to have their views reflected in any report of the Council or committee, as the case may be. - (7) Each year, the Minister, with the agreement of the Minister of Finance, must provide sufficient funds for the administration of the Council, and committees of the Council, from public funds.
+- (3) The Council, and its committees must govern themselves in accordance with the constitution contemplated in section 97(3). - [subsection (3) substituted by section 18(b) of Act 72 of 1997] - (4) The Council may delegate any of its powers and assign any of its duties by or under this Act in accordance with the constitution contemplated in section 97(3). - [subsection (4) substituted by section 18(b) of Act 72 of 1997] - (5) A delegation or an assignment under subsection (4)- - (a) must be in writing; - (b) may be subject to such conditions and restrictions as the Council may determine; and - (c) does not prevent the exercise of that power or the performance of that duty by the Council. - (6) Members of the Council, or of a committee of the Council, are each entitled to have their views reflected in any report of the Council or committee, as the case may be. - (7) Each year, the Minister, with the agreement of the Minister of Finance, must provide sufficient funds for the administration of the Council, and committees of the Council, from public funds.